magento/pwa-studio/.github/CONTRIBUTING.md

   - **Public API** -
     API documentation provide reference information and examples to help developers understand how to use the PWA Studio library.
-    Most of this documentation come from JSDoc blocks in the source code, so changes that add or modify the public API also require JSDoc block changes.
+    Most of this documentation comes from JSDoc blocks in the source code, so changes that add or modify the public API also require JSDoc block changes.

   - **New project concepts** -